wildfly-extras/wildfly-camel/README.md

 $ mvn clean install
 ```

-The extended build includes the set of JavaEE integration examples
+The extended build includes the set of Jarkarta EE integration examples

 ```
 $ mvn clean install -Dts.all